 You’ve just started a home vineyard, and you can’t wait for your first clusters of grapes.
 What are the next steps while you wait for fruit?
-Pruning is the most important step you can take to ensure healthy vines.
-Here you’ll learn all about how to prune grape vines.
+The truth is that pruning is the most important step you can take to ensure healthy vines.
+Read on to learn all about how to prune grape vines.

 - Keep the grapevine productive and free from disease.
 Pruning cuts out disease before it can wreak havoc on your grape plant.

 - Encourage growth where you want it for vines that are easy to manage.
 Pruning grapes will help the trunk, shoots, and vines keep the same shape every year.

 - Ensure quality fruit production by removing excess growth, and concentrate energy during the growing season into selected fruiting wood.
 This will improve air circulation, vine growth, and fruit quality.